-The final solution fields for the three different regimes of biological dynamics (from Table [2]) and using quadrature-based source terms for (g5, p1) (the reference solution) is plotted in Figure [11].
+The final solution fields for the three different regimes of biological dynamics (from Table 2) and using quadrature-based source terms for (g5, p1) (the reference solution) is plotted in Fig. 11.
 The results show that idealized strait bathymetry effectively perturbs the biology away from the inlet conditions.
 The case with single stable points (bio case 1) adjusts back to the stable equilibrium, whereas the two cases with limit cycles show complex structures in the vertical.
-In all cases, a Phytoplankton bloom over the bump is observed.
+In all cases, a phytoplankton bloom over the bump is observed.

-To qualitatively evaluate the effect of refining the grid or polynomial degree, we show the solution field for Phytoplankton for (g3, p1), (g3, p2), (g4, p1), and (g4, p2) in Figure [12], and these discretizations have 16,800, 33,600, 67,200, and 134,400 DOFs respectively.
-This figure shows that the solution is converging with increased resolution.
-More quantitative comparisons are completed next.
+To qualitatively evaluate the effect of refining the grid or polynomial degree, we show the solution field for phytoplankton for (g3, p1), (g3, p2), (g4, p1), and (g4, p2) in Fig. 12, and these discretizations have cycles in whole euphotic zone.
+This is the reference solution against which all other solutions are compared